Medication for Opioid Use Disorder

-Community Health Care’s MAT team is available to offer non-judgmental, safe, care and support for those with opioid dependence.
+Community Health Care’s MOUD team is available to offer non-judgmental, safe, care and support for those with opioid dependence.

-Medication Assisted Treatment (MAT) is the use of medications, in combination with counseling and behavioral therapies, to provide a “whole-patient” approach to the treatment of opioid use disorders.
+Medication for Opioid Use Disorder (MOUD) is the use of medications, in combination with counseling and behavioral therapies, to provide a “whole-patient” approach to the treatment of opioid use disorders.
 Treatment is confidential and supportive.

-Additional services are available as identified by the MAT provider and patient care team.
+Additional services are available as identified by the MOUD provider and patient care team.
 The medications used can relieve withdrawal symptoms and cravings, helping people to feel more “normal.”
-MAT programs provide a safe and controlled delivery of medication to overcome the use of an abused opioid, thereby removing the danger of using street drugs for the same purpose.
-Research has shown that when provided at the proper dose, medications used in MAT have proven to be effective in improving overall well-being and decreasing the risk of relapse, with a low potential for adverse effects.
+MOUD programs provide a safe and controlled delivery of medication to overcome the use of an abused opioid, thereby removing the danger of using street drugs for the same purpose.
+Research has shown that when provided at the proper dose, medications used in MOUD have proven to be effective in improving overall well-being and decreasing the risk of relapse, with a low potential for adverse effects.

-To see who is currently providing Medication Assisted Treatment for Opioid Dependence (MAT) services, click here:
+To see who is currently providing Medication for Opioid Use Disorder (MOUD) services, click here:

 - Established Community Health Care patients – if not currently a patient, it is easy to be assigned to a Primary Care Provider (PCP) at your first visit